 Finish: Reykjavik, 17:00, day eight.

 Early afternoon pickup in Reykjavik for transfer to your guesthouse in Hveragerdi.
 Outdoors, you will enjoy numerous hiking trails along geothermal hillsides, the hot swimming pool and “hotpot” beside the river.
 Indoors, you will enjoy a geothermal sauna.
-You will test your bikes, and depart early for dinner in a nearby coastal village, after exploring the greenhouse community, where tropical plants grow at the Arctic Circle, thanks to the unlimited hot water just beneath the earth’s surface here.
+You will test your bikes and explore the greenhouse community, where tropical plants grow at the Arctic Circle, thanks to the unlimited hot water just beneath the earth’s surface here.
 D (Meal inclusions provided for guided trips.
 Self-guided trips include breakfast only)

-Today you are on your way to Nesbud, located on the shores of Lake Þingvallavatn.
-You will cycle alongside the lake toward the Mid-Atlantic Ridge, one of the most geologically active areas in Iceland.
+Today you are on your way to Nesbud, located on the shores of Lake Þingvallvatn.
+You will cycle alongside the lake toward the Trans-Atlantic Rift and one of the most geologically active areas in Iceland.
 The roads become quieter as the day progresses and there are a series of hills to climb as you ascend above the headland to the edge of the lake.
 Once you arrive at your inn, you can spend the afternoon exploring the hiking trails around the geothermal hot water plant or tackling a steep 17% climb to a stunning viewpoint.
 BLD

 Visit the magnificent waterfall of Gullfoss, then enjoy a downstream ride along the banks of the Hvita River.
 Afternoon optional stop at Skalholt, a modern church with stained glass mosaics on the ancient site of the first Christian bishopric in Iceland.
 This spiritual centre has been a theological powerhouse since 1000A.D.
 In 1953 foundations were laid for the new church.
 During excavation, the remains of a 1309 cathedral were found, including the carved coffin of Pall Jonsson, a hard-as-nails bishop whose death in 1211, according to Pals Saga, was greeted with an earth tremor and deluge.
 When excavators opened the coffin in ’53, there was a downpour again – the biggest in many years.
 BD

 Follow the coast under the Mýrdalsjökull Glacier.
-The wind blows here, and we adjust the day's plan to take advantage of a tailwind.
+The wind blows here, and we adjust the days plan to take advantage of a tailwind.
 The ride is flat except for a couple of good climbs near Vik.
 You will gather for a picnic lunch beneath the waterfall Skogafoss, where distractions include a very interesting folk museum.
-Additional options include visiting the glacier and seeing the puffin colony at Dyrholaey.
-BLD
+Additional options if you end up going to Vík include visiting the wool shop and the puffin colony at Dyrholaey.